 I’m not a recent graduate – can I still apply?

 Yes – we’re looking for the best, both graduates and career-changers.
 We want the brightest and best people for our children.
 That doesn’t just mean graduates – it means those looking to change career too.
 Our current trainees have been nurses, soldiers, teaching assistants, lawyers and doctors, and can bring their skills and experience into the classroom.

 If I’m selected, when would I start?

-You would start your training in September when the school term starts, salaried route applicants start in our schools and training route applicants start at the Institute of Education then move into schools.
+You would start your training in September when the school term starts, Apprentice route applicants start in our schools and tuition route applicants start at the Institute of Education then move into schools.

 Can I defer for a year?